moonrailgun/icon-generator/README.md

-# macOS Icon Generator
+# MacOS Icon Generator

-Generate a complete macOS iconset directly in the browser.
-Upload a single high-resolution image, review how it renders across every required size, then download both a `.iconset` bundle and an `.icns` file ready for use in macOS apps, PWAs, or Electron projects.
+Generate a complete MacOS iconset directly in the browser.
+Upload a single high-resolution image, review how it renders across every required size, then download both a `.iconset` bundle and an `.icns` file ready for use in MacOS apps, PWAs, or Electron projects.

 ## Features
 - **Drag-and-drop upload**: Supports PNG, JPEG, SVG, and other common image formats.
-- **macOS-specific layout**: Automatically composites a rounded white backdrop with highlights and shadow to match the official template.
+- **MacOS-specific layout**: Automatically composites a rounded white backdrop with highlights and shadow to match the official template.
 - **Full size coverage**: Exports 10 PNG variants from `16×16` up to `1024×1024` (Retina), including menu bar, Dock, Finder, and App Store sizes.
 - **One-click downloads**:
   - `AppIcon.iconset` directory packaged as a zip (with `Contents.json`).